projectmesa/mesa-frames/docs/general/user-guide/0_getting-started.md

 ### Transition Tips 💡

 1. **Think in Sets 🎭**: Instead of individual agents, think about operations on groups of agents.
-2. **Leverage DataFrame Operations 🛠️**: Familiarize yourself with pandas or Polars operations for efficient agent manipulation.
+2. **Leverage DataFrame Operations 🛠️**: Familiarize yourself with Polars operations for efficient agent manipulation.
 3. **Vectorize Logic 🚅**: Convert loops and conditionals to vectorized operations where possible.
 4. **Use AgentSets 📦**: Group similar agents into AgentSets instead of creating many individual agent classes.